DrewCDoll/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach returns nothing.
+It acts on the existing array and does not create a new array.
+It loops through an array calling a function on each object of the array.  .map create a new array as it loops through the base array, calling a function on each item in the base array.

 2. What is the difference between a function and a method?

+A function is a piece of code that does something that can be called by name, passed arguments that it can act upon, and may or may not return objects, variables, and/or values.
+A method is a function-like piece of code attached to an object.

 3. What is closure?

+Closure refers to the relationship between a function and its outer (either global or an outside function) environment.
+This is refered to as the lexical environment.
+This is critical because it determines what variables and objects a function has access to.
+Closure are used in many cases to provide data privacy to objects.
+Closure also determines what can be shared between sibling functions written within the same scope.

 4. Describe the four rules of the 'this' keyword.

+a.
+Global Object Binding - In the global scope "this" refers to the window / console object.

+b.
+Implicit Binding - When a function is called with a dot the object preceeding the dot is "this".

+c.
+New Binding - When the "new" keyword is used "this" refers to the specific instance of the object created by the constructor function.

+d.
+Explicit Binding - When JavaScript's call, apply or bind methods are used "this" is explicitly defined by the method.

 5. Why do we need super() in an extended class?

+super() passes the attributes of the child function back up to the constructor object of the parent class being extended.

 ## Project Set up